Dodd Frank Wall Street Reform and Consumer Protection Act

 f.
 Repeat Issue or New

 a.
-Please refer to MPP Associate Handbook page 38 & 39 for definition of Conflict of Interest.
+Please refer to MPP Associate Handbook for the definition of Conflict of Interest.

 a.
 Madison Precision Products requires all suppliers to strictly follow & comply with the policy.

-12) The above terms & conditions are subjective to changes on discretion of MPP and those changes will be communicated to the vendors accordingly.
+13) The above terms & conditions are subjective to changes on the discretion of MPP and those changes will be communicated to the vendors accordingly.

 MADISON PRECISION PRODUCTS GENERAL TERMS AND CONDITIONS

 1. CONTRACT AND ACCEPTANCE – Seller has read and understands these Terms and Conditions (the "Terms and Conditions" and together with the applicable purchase order, the "Contract"), and Seller acknowledges and agrees that (a) any goods or services purchased by Madison Precision Products, Inc. ("Buyer") are subject to these Terms and Conditions in all respects and (b) Seller's written acceptance or the commencement of any work or services shall constitute Seller's acceptance of these Terms and Conditions.